MideTechnology/endaq-docs/docs/index.rst

 ``endaq``
 ---------
-The :doc:``endaq`` package is a comprehensive, user-centric Python API for working with and analyzing data recorded by `enDAQ™ devices <https://endaq.com/collections/endaq-shock-recorders-vibration-data-logger-sensors>`_.
+The :doc:`endaq:index` package is a comprehensive, user-centric Python API for working with and analyzing data recorded by `enDAQ™ devices <https://endaq.com/collections/endaq-shock-recorders-vibration-data-logger-sensors>`_.

 ``endaq-device``
 ----------------
-:doc:``endaq.device`` provides a means of representing, accessing, configuring and controlling `enDAQ™ data recorders <https://endaq.com/collections/endaq-shock-recorders-vibration-data-logger-sensors>`_.
+:doc:`endaq.device <endaq-device:index>` provides a means of representing, accessing, configuring and controlling `enDAQ™ data recorders <https://endaq.com/collections/endaq-shock-recorders-vibration-data-logger-sensors>`_.
 It also supports legacy SlamStick™ devices (X, C, and S).